-Canadians will be going to the polls on 21 October, to decide whether to give Prime Minister Justin Trudeau's party a second term in office.
+The polls have opened, and Canadians will now decide whether to give Prime Minister Justin Trudeau's Liberal party a second term.

-The parties have been refining their pitches to voters over the summer - and their attacks on opponents.
+The parties have been making their pitches to voters over the past five weeks - and have not shied away from attacks on opponents.

 Here are five things to know.